 Grant Williams, No. 3 Tennessee roll past Wake Forest

 KNOXVILLE, Tenn.
-(AP) — Grant Williams had 22 points and 10 rebounds as No. 3 Tennessee trounced Wake Forest 83-64 on Saturday for its sixth consecutive victory.
+(AP) — Grant Williams had 22 points and 10 rebounds as No. 3 Tennessee trounced Wake Forest for its sixth consecutive victory.

 Kyle Alexander scored a career-high 19 points and had eight rebounds to help Tennessee (10-1) extend its home winning streak to 15 games.
 The Volunteers haven’t lost at Thompson-Boling Arena since last season, falling 94-84 to Auburn on Jan.
 2.